TD Bank Logo

 Meaning and History

 Thanks to its huge number of branches, TD is considered one of the largest banks in North America.
-Therefore, its square green logo is known almost everywhere – from Florida to Maine.
+Therefore, its square green logo is known almost everywhere from Florida to Maine.
 The financial institution uses the official branding of its parent company, Toronto-Dominion Bank.
-In turn, that owns a large number of divisions because it has grown by acquiring other organizations.
+In turn, it owns a large number of divisions because it has grown through acquisitions.
 Its brands share a common identity that is built on a consistent system of visual signs.

 What is TD Bank?

-TD Bank is a credit and financial institution from the USA, which got its current name in 2008 after merging with Commerce Bancorp.
+TD Bank is a credit and financial institution based in the USA, which took its current name in 2008 after merging with Commerce Bancorp.
 It is part of the Canadian corporation Toronto-Dominion Bank, which conducts business in various countries worldwide using the TD brand.
 The predecessor of the American division of the company was Portland Savings Bank, which started operations in 1852 and was later renamed Banknorth.

 1973 – 2009